ycm-core/YouCompleteMe/README.md

 - on UNIX platforms, `cd ~/.vim/bundle/YouCompleteMe`
 - on Windows, `cd %USERPROFILE%/vimfiles/bundle/YouCompleteMe`

+If you are not using [Vundle][], remember to recursively update the submodules with `git submodule update --init --recursive`.

 When running `install.py`, follow these instructions for adding support for these languages: